Elle Fanning Sings For Her Life In

 In other words, this movie worships at the altar of pop — hopefully to less tragic consequences than its counterparts.

-Teen Spirit arrives in cinemas April 5, 2019.
+Teen Spirit arrives in theaters April 5, 2019.
 Watch the newest official trailer, below.

 Advertisement